cunger/launch/notes/sandcrawler-rulebook/types-values.md

 Primitives are compared by value (just beware that `NaN` does not equal anything, not even itself) and passed by value, while objects are compared by reference (thus are strictly equal only to themselves) and passed by reference.

-The primitive types Boolean, Number, String have object constructors that create wrapper objects, wrapping the primitive value into an object.
-Primitives borrow properties from those wrappers, as in `"fnord".toUpperCase()`.
+The primitive types Boolean, Number, String have object constructors that create wrapper objects holding the corresponding primitive value.
+When a function is called on a primitive value, as in `"fnord".toUpperCase()`, the corresponding constructor is called in order to create a temporary object of the appropriate type.
+In this case, a function is called on a string, which leads to the creation of a temporary object by means of the `String` constructor function.
+That object has `String.prototype` as its prototype, which implements methods like `toUpperCase`.
+This method's return value will be returned an the temporary object again destroyed.
+In this way, primitive values can "borrow" methods from the relevant constructor's prototype object.

 ## Type coercion